-- We can observe some important changes in the profile of homeless households receiving support from the Council, with a significant increase in the number of single households over recent years. - The Homelessness Reduction Act has resulted in the Council supporting significantly more men, who have historically made up a low share of cases supported by the Council. - Working households make up the largest group of homeless households in Oxford when broken down by economic status.
+- We can observe some important changes in the profile of homeless households receiving support from the Council, with a significant increase in the number of single households over recent years. - The Homelessness Reduction Act has resulted in the Council supporting significantly more men, who have historically made up a low share of cases supported by the Council - Working households make up the largest group of homeless households in Oxford when broken down by economic status.
 This is different to the wider region and country. - The black community is significantly overrepresented in Oxford homelessness cases, compared to share of the population. - We have witnessed a huge shift in the homelessness age breakdown over the last 10 years.
-Homeless households led by 16-24 year olds have gone from 57.7% in 2010/11 to 17% in 2019/20. - 32.6% of households owed a homelessness duty declare at least one support need, with underreporting probably masking the true picture, alongside a majority of rough sleepers having multiple support needs.
+Homeless households led by 16-24 year olds have gone from 57.7% in 2010/11 to 17% in 2019/20. - Over 60% of households owed a homelessness duty declare at least one support need, with underreporting probably masking a large number with support needs and often a multitude of needs.